ElshadaiK/elshadaiK/README.md

 -->

-- Elsh here
+- Elsh here!
 I'm currently wrking on NodeJS & Flutter & Django and Learning ML & Product management

 - Wanna 💬?
 You can find me on [![Twitter][1.2]][1], on [LinkedIn](https://www.linkedin.com/in/elshadai-tegegn/), or email [Elshadai Tegegn](mailto:elshadai.tegegn@gmail.com?subject=[GitHub]).